Carl Pomerance: Awards and honors

-He has won many teaching and research awards, including the Chauvenet Prize in 1985, MAA's Deborah and Franklin Haimo Distinguished Teaching Award in 1997, and the Levi L. Conant Prize in 2001 for "A Tale of Two Sieves".
+He has won many teaching and research awards, including the Chauvenet Prize in 1985, the Deborah and Franklin Haimo Award for Distinguished College or University Teaching of Mathematics in 1997, and the Levi L. Conant Prize in 2001 for "A Tale of Two Sieves".

 In 2012 he became a fellow of the American Mathematical Society.
 He also became the John G. Kemeny Parents Professor of Mathematics in the same year.